Paul Reubens completed a first draft of a memoir before his death, publicist confirms

-Reubens, an actor and comedian known for his decades-long portrayal of Herman in both movies, television and on Broadway, completed a first draft of his memoir, publicist Kelly Bush Novack confirmed to CBS 42.
+Reubens, an actor and comedian known for his decades-long portrayal of Herman in both movies, television and on Broadway, completed a first draft of his memoir, publicist Kelly Bush Novack confirmed to WIAT.
 Reubens died Sunday after a six-year battle with cancer.

 “He finished a first draft,” Novack said in a statement.
 “We are hoping it will be published posthumously.”